vmohit256/cma_study_plan/README.md

 suggested answers: https://icmai.in/studentswebsite/exam_suggestedanswers.php

 These are very important.
 Avoid looking at them during the prep and solve them just before taking the official exam.
+Try to match the official exam conditions as much as possible while attempting these papers.
+Print them out and attempt them uninterrupted in a quite place during the official timings (2pm to 5pm).
+Grade these papers yourself using the suggested answers as a reference.
+This will help you understand how to structure the descriptive answers.

 ## Official Model Question Papers